twolodzko/t-rex/README.md

 // failure
 ```

+An important implementation detail to ensure performance of the engine, is that
+the `Queue` does not accept duplicated states, so if multiple paths would lead to the same state,
+it would not be re-visited saving unnecessary computations.

 ## Testing

 The implementation was tested against over 900 unit tests from the AT&T ast library regex engine test suite